Tabatha Ricci

 Tabatha Ricci Fabri Salto (born February 21, 1995) is a Brazilian mixed martial artist, currently competing in the women's Strawweight division in the Ultimate Fighting Championship.
-As of August 12, 2025, she is #8 in the UFC women's strawweight rankings.
+As of August 8, 2026, she is #12 in the Meta UFC women's strawweight rankings.

 Background

 Ricci was born and raised in Birigui, Brazil.
 She has an older sister.
-Following her father's footsteps, Ricci started training Judo at the age of six and took up Muay Thai at the age of 15.
-She started training Brazilian Jiu-Jitsu at the age of 17, at 18 started to train Boxing and had her first professional bout.
+Following her father's footsteps, Ricci started training judo at the age of six and took up Muay Thai at the age of 15.
+She started training Brazilian jiu-jitsu at the age of 17, and at 18 she began training in boxing and had her first professional bout.

 She moved to Japan in 2017 for a year to compete in SEIZA competitions, before moving to the US to focus on mixed martial arts.

 Mixed martial arts career

 Early career

 Right after turning eighteen, Ricci made her professional mixed martial arts debut.
 Having difficulties in finding bouts after winning her first two bouts, Ricci eventually moved to Japan in 2017 to train various disciplines and compete in custom rules bouts.
-In late 2017 she moved to California in order to focus in her Brazilian jiu-jitsu.
-In 2020 she signed a three-fight contract with Legacy Fighting Alliance where she ultimately won all of her bouts, defeating Kelsey Arnesen at LFA 90 by the way of unanimous decision, Vanessa Marie Grimes via first round armbar at LFA 98 and finally Shawna Ormsby at LFA 105 via TKO stoppage in the second round.
+In late 2017 she moved to California in order to focus on her Brazilian jiu-jitsu.
+In 2020 she signed a three-fight contract with Legacy Fighting Alliance where she ultimately won all of her bouts, defeating Kelsey Arnesen at LFA 90 by way of unanimous decision, Vanessa Marie Grimes via first round armbar at LFA 98 and finally Shawna Ormsby at LFA 105 via TKO stoppage in the second round.